pip-services/pip-services-docs/content/en/toolkit/recipes/locks/_index.md

 This component represents a dummy lock that produces no real results.
 As such, it can be used in testing or in situations where a lock is required but needs to be disabled.
 It should be noted that this class doesn’t contain a configure() method.

+#### Lock creation

+To create a NullLock, we need to instantiate it.
+The following command shows how to do this:

+#### Lock acquisition and release

+The Null lock has the acquireLock() and releaseLock() methods.
+These methods can be called in the same manner as they are called by the MemoryLock class.
+The only difference is that they actually don’t acquire or release any lock but only simulate these operations.

+#### Example

+The following example replaces the MemoryLock used in the previous example with a NullLock.
+Thus, the locking is only simulated and doesn’t affect any part of the program.

 ### Wrapping up

 In this tutorial, we have learned how to use the MemoryLock and NullLock components.
 First, we saw that the first component allows us to create a lock that can be used to synchronize the execution of a process using shared memory.
 Then, we saw how to create, acquire, and release this kind of lock and an example of how to apply this component.